-In today's world, images are used more and more to communicate thoughts, ideas, events and products.
+In today's world, images are used more and more to communicate thoughts, ideas, events, and products.
 Photography professionals are needed to visualize and capture these images.

 We provide a wide variety of professional equipment that our students use free of charge.
-We have high-end digital cameras, professional large- and medium-format cameras, scanners and printers.
+We have high-end digital cameras, professional large- and medium-format cameras, scanners, and printers.

 CVCC's Photographic Technology Program graduates can go in a lot of different directions.
 Some have pursued the "never a dull moment" world of photojournalism while others go into the more predictable, controlled environment of studio photography.
-Others specialize in food, aerial, furniture, police, medical or scientific photography.
+Others specialize in food, aerial, furniture, police, medical, or scientific photography.

 Some photographers focus on providing digital images specifically for use on the Internet.
 Others license the use of their photographs through stock photo agencies.
 Graduates can also start their own business or transition to other related fields, such as public relations or equipment sales.

-Special emphasis is placed on developing skills in the following areas: fundamentals of camera systems, lighting, photographic process, digital imaging, design and business practices.
+Special emphasis is placed on developing skills in the following areas: fundamentals of camera systems, lighting, photographic process, digital imaging, design, and business practices.

-Course requirements also include developing a resume, business cards and a portfolio.
+Course requirements also include developing a resume, business cards, and a portfolio.
 Opportunities are available to exhibit student work on campus and around the area.
 Projects that involve students in the real world help them develop communication skills and get experience meeting important deadlines.

-828-327-7000, ext.
+(828) 327-7000, ext.
 4467

-Contact the Student Services office and they'll tell you all about how to get started:
+Contact the Student Services office at (828) 327-7000, ext.
+4216, and they will tell you all about how to get started.